top of page

 • No freezer

 Last up we have the coolbox.
 Just a plain old cooler; no electricity or gas.
-These are really not a long term solution - but can do the job for short stints in your van.
-Make sure you keep it in a cool and dark location in your van.
+These are really not a long-term solution, but can do the job for short stints in your van.
+Make sure you keep it in a cool and dark location.

 yeti cooler